nekrut/BMMB554/hugo/content/post/topic6.md

 ![History list](http://galaxyproject.org/galaxy101/orderingHistories.png)

 You can also scroll sideways using trackpad gestures, move datasets across histories by simply clicking and dragging, and search for histories and individual datasets.
 This interface also allows you to switch to any existing history (i.e., making it current).
 Click **Done** once you're done.

+A comprehensive overview of Galaxy's history functions is found [here](https://wiki.galaxyproject.org/Histories).

 ## 4. Creating and editing a workflow
 ### 4.0.
 Extracting a workflow